-The Alliance for Automobile Manufacturers recently submitted a letter to the National Highway Traffic Safety Administration as part of its effort to lobby against light-duty vehicle standards.
+The Alliance for Automobile Manufacturers recently submitted a letter to the National Highway Traffic Safety Administration (NHTSA).
+Said letter was part of its effort to lobby against light-duty vehicle standards.smfh!!

-While individual automakers often tout their green credentials and their corporate efforts at sustainability (like Toyota’s Winter Olympics ad), their trade group is quietly taking a *very* different approach: the Alliance’s letter relies on shoddy and discredited studies that conflict with the overwhelming scientific evidence on climate change and air pollution.
+Don’t you love when each automaker tout their green credentials.
+Best is when their corporate efforts at sustainability (like Toyota’s Winter Olympics ad).
+In their love on duality, their trade group is quietly taking a very different approach.
+Their Alliance’s letter relies on shoddy and discredited studies.
+Trust that they always conflict with the overwhelming scientific evidence on climate change and air pollution.

 The Union of Concerned Scientists (UCS) analyst Dave Cooke has a new blog post on the Alliance’s tactics below.

 Taking a page straight out of the Disinformation Playbook